Counter-Reformation in Poland: History

-At first the agents of counter-reformation in Poland focused on persuasion, through they also relied heavily on legal discrimination, particularly the anti-Reformation royal decrees of Sigismund I of Poland.
+At first the agents of Counter-Reformation in Poland focused on persuasion, though they also relied heavily on legal discrimination, particularly the anti-Reformation royal decrees of Sigismund I of Poland.
 The Catholic Church in Poland succeeded in subordinating the Eastern Orthodox Church through the Union of Brest-Litovsk (1595–1596).
 Jesuit schools gained significant renown at that time.
-From the 17th century, agents of counter-reformation became increasingly intolerant, succeeding in introducing censorship, including the Index Librorum Prohibitorum.
+From the 17th century, agents of Counter-Reformation became increasingly intolerant, succeeding in introducing censorship, including the Index Librorum Prohibitorum.
 Some Protestant denominations were banned, while others lost many churches and adherents.
 Construction of non-Catholic churches was banned in 1632.
 The pacifist Polish Unitarians (Polish Brethren) were expelled from Poland in 1658 for refusing to aid the country in the time of military need.
 In 1668 the Sejm made it illegal for Catholics to convert to another faith; in 1673 non-Catholics were forbidden to be ennobled.
 By the first half of the 18th century, Protestants were barred from most civil offices, including being elected to the Sejm.

 Nonetheless, compared to many other European countries, the conflict between the Catholics and the Protestants was relatively peaceful.
 Non-Catholics were rarely sentenced to death for their beliefs; the most common punishments were fines or exile.
 Polish historian Janusz Tazbir coined a phrase "state without stakes", illustrating that the level of religious persecution and conflict in Poland was much lower than in most other European countries of that time, a fact that can be attributed to Protestant success in passing laws providing for religious toleration in the 16th century, and later, to the weakness of the Polish central state, which the resurgent Catholics were unable to use to implement more violent methods of conversion or reconversion (such as burning at the stake).
 Many Protestant nobles converted back to Catholicism to increase their chances of receiving favorable positions from Catholic-leaning monarchs; others did so to prove that they were "patriots".

 Many scholars agree that "Poland was one of the great successes of the Counter-Reformation" and cite Counter-Reformation in Poland as the main instance where the Roman Catholic Church successfully reversed gains of the Reformation.
 Others, however, such as Norman Davies, suggest that the triumph of the Counter-Reformation might have been exaggerated, and that at the very least not all Protestants were reconverted, nor was this the case with other denominations such as Eastern Orthodox.

-Counter-reformation ended with the Repnin Sejm of 1768, which abolished legal discrimination against religious dissidents.
+Counter-Reformation ended with the Repnin Sejm of 1768, which abolished legal discrimination against religious dissidents.
 Following further reforms at the Partition Sejm in 1773, the political rights of the remaining non-Catholics in the Commonwealth were largely restored, half a century or so before similar concessions were granted to Catholics in Protestant countries like Britain (1829) or Sweden (1849).